Red

 }

 Inverting a value by subtracting it from 1.0 is a common and simple method in shader programming, particularly for values that are normalized (ranging between 0.0 and 1.0).
-This technique is widely used for various tasks such as inverting colors, gradients, and textures, because many operations in graphics are based on normalized values.
+This technique is widely used for various tasks such as inverting colors, gradients, and textures.

 Final thoughts

-gl_FragColor is always a vec4 - and uvs is a vec2 - so we can output all available values of the uvs during the render process by refering to them completely…
+gl_FragColor is always a vec4 - and uvs is a vec2 - so we can control one or more of the values of gl_FragColor using either one of the x and y co-ordinates of the varying uvs

 void main() {